johnno1962/Xtrace/README.md

     [Xtrace traceClassPattern:@"^UI" excluding:nil]; // trace all of UIkit

-As an alternative ot building Xtrace into your project, Xtrace is now included in the "code injection" plugin from [http://injectionforxcode.com](http://injectionforxcode.com).
+As an alternative to building Xtrace into your project, Xtrace is now included in the "code injection" plugin from [injectionforxcode.com](http://injectionforxcode.com).
 Once you have injected, all xtrace methods are available for you to use in lldb.

     (lldb) p [UITableView xtrace]